7 International Names for American Products

 1. Hungry Jack's (Burger King in Australia)

 In 1971, Jack Cowin bought the Australian franchise for Burger King from Pillsbury Company (which owned the chain at the time).
-But because the name was already registered, he used the name Hungry Jack—originally an American pancake mix—instead.
+But because the name was already registered in Australia, he used the name Hungry Jack—originally an American pancake mix—instead.
 In 1999, Burger King began opening restaurants under its own name in Australia, but they combined with Hungry Jack's in 2003.

 2. Doritos Cool American (Doritos Cool Ranch in Europe)